HI6Cypher/HI6ToolKit/README.md

     we have limitations :\ on raw socket in some Windows versions(7, XP, Vista, ,...) to more information visit [Site](https://learn.microsoft.com/en-us/windows/win32/winsock/tcp-ip-raw-sockets-2)

-    so DoS_SYN and just-tcp packetsniffer are limited to use non-windows :\
+    so because of many incompatibility i limited hi6toolkit.py to use non-windows OS hi6toolkit has been tested on Linux & Unix(unix-based like darwin)

     <span style="color:red">Another case is also noticeable here, and that is `hi6toolkit.Sniff` can't work properly! unless u put python in firewall-allowlist :)</span>.
 - Error :